Circe: Post-Odyssey

 Towards the end of Hesiod's Theogony (c.
 700 BC), it is stated that Circe bore Odysseus three sons: Agrius (otherwise unknown); Latinus; and Telegonus, who ruled over the Tyrsenoi, that is the Etruscans.
 The Telegony, an epic now lost, relates the later history of the last of these.
 Circe eventually informed her son who his absent father was and, when he set out to find Odysseus, gave him a poisoned spear.
 When Telegonus arrived in Ithaca, Odysseus was away in Thesprotia, fighting the Brygi.
 Telegonus began to ravage the island; Odysseus came to defend his land.
 With the weapon Circe gave him, Telegonus killed his father unknowingly.
 Telegonus then brought back his father's corpse to Aeaea, together with Penelope and Odysseus' son by her, Telemachus.
 After burying Odysseus, Circe made the other three immortal.

 Circe married Telemachus, and Telegonus married Penelope by the advice of Athena.
 According to an alternative version depicted in Lycophron's 3rd-century BC poem Alexandra (and John Tzetzes' scholia on it), Circe used magical herbs to bring Odysseus back to life after he had been killed by Telegonus.
 Odysseus then gave Telemachus to Circe's daughter Cassiphone in marriage.
 Sometime later, Telemachus had a quarrel with his mother-in-law and killed her; Cassiphone then killed Telemachus to avenge her mother's death.
 On hearing of this, Odysseus died of grief.

-Dionysius of Halicarnassus (1.72.5) cites Xenagoras, the 2nd-century BC historian, as claiming that Odysseus and Circe had three different sons: Rhomos, Anteias, and Ardeias, who respectively founded three cities called by their names: Rome, Antium, and Ardea.
+Dionysius of Halicarnassus (1.72.5) cites Xenagoras, the 2nd-century BC historian, as saying that Odysseus and Circe had three different sons: Rhomos, Anteias, and Ardeias, who respectively founded three cities called by their names: Rome, Antium, and Ardea.
 In the later 5th-century CE epic Dionysiaca, its author Nonnus mentions Phaunus, Circe's son by the sea god Poseidon.